MatheusFilipeFreitas/BPMN-Runner-Interface-Angular/public/assets/docs/api/integration.md

 | Production | `https://bpmn-runner.dev` |
 | Development | `http://localhost:4200` |

 If the origin does not match, the server omits `Access-Control-Allow-Origin`, and browsers block the call.
+And you can register a allowed origin, when creating a api key.

 ---

-## 6 · Testing with Bruno or Postman
+## 5 · Testing with Bruno or Postman

 | Setting | Value |
 |----------|--------|